sak77/SampleDaggerApp/README.md

 @Provides and @Binds annotations used to define how to provide class and interface instance from a module.

+@Binds @Into @Map/@Set annotations can be used to create a Map/Set of bindings.
+Known as Multi-binding.

 Application level components and use of @Singleton to have only one instance of the class during the app's lifetime.